 Their app displays easy-to-read, informative, and beautifully-organized charts and graphs that show your progress over time.
 It’s a very motivating platform that encourages you to log your workouts.

 The basic plan is free but still offers a comprehensive list of perks.
 The elite monthly has more features and starts at $12.99.
-You can also choose the elite yearly for a huge discount that ends up being only $5.83 per month.
+You can also choose the elite yearly for a considerable discount of only $5.83 per month.

 - Extensive library of exercises